Senlis Cathedral: History

+Cathedral portals were a prominent aspect of Gothic architecture, with their sculptural ornamentation creating “An Image of Heaven.”
+Most portals depicted religious narratives, which acted as symbols of the importance of the monument itself.
+The western facade of the Cathedral of Senlis was no different.
+Its central portal portrays the image of the Dormition, Assumption, and Coronation of the Virgin Mary.
+In the right compartment of the lintel above the door is the image of the Virgin’s Dormition, which, in the Bible, describes her death as painless while she sleeps.
+We see the angels and apostles essentially rescuing her from her tomb three days later after her burial.
+Unfortunately the left side of the lintel is badly damaged, but it depicts the Virgin's Assumption.
+The Coronation of the Virgin is placed in the central tympanum, in which the Virgin is crowned and enthroned next to her son, Christ, both of whom are framed with architectural elements.
+The Coronation of the Virgin was not often seen before this example, though after Senlis, the image became more common in medieval art.

 The cathedral was greatly altered in the 13th century.
 Around 1240, the southern tower was extended by a remarkable two-storey spire, a magnificent jewel of the cathedral, and the interior perspective was interrupted by a piercing transept which left the nave shorter than the choir.

 At the end of the 14th century, the chapter house was built, and around 1465 there was added the Bailli chapel, founded by Gilles de Rouvroy, known as Saint-Simon, bailiff of Senlis and ancestor of the Duke of Saint-Simon.
 He was buried there in 1477, as well as some of his descendants.

 In 1504, a fire, caused by lightning, destroyed the framework and caused the vaults to collapse, with the exception of that of the first bay.
 Thanks to the donations of the kings Louis XII and Francis I, the upper parts of the cathedral were reconstructed by raising them by 6 metres, the aisles were doubled and the side facades had a very rich flamboyant decoration.
 The restoration began in 1506 and lasted until 1515.

 In 1520, the façade of the southern transept was added.
 Its magnificent portal was built by Martin Chambiges and continued by his son Pierre; it dates from 1538 and the north portal is from 1560.
 The eastern chapels date from the same time.

 In 1671 the chapel of the Sacred Heart was constructed on the ancient Gallo-Roman wall.